slaffsla/social-app/README.md

-This is a responsively designed social app connecting to a DB on Firebase, user must log in with Google.
+This is a responsively designed social app connecting to a DB on Firebase, user must log in with a Google account.
+Somewhat limited functionality, but hey, I am not Facebook!

 It has some animations.
 Made with React.